trallard/Modules-template/README.md

 and start coding right away.

-At some point, you will need to preview your work, but pushing to GitHub each time you want to preview is clumsy.
-Your best option is to [install Jekyll and the required dependencies](https://help.github.com/articles/using-jekyll-with-pages/#installing-jekyll) on your machine.
+At some point, you will need to preview your work, but pushing to GitHub each time you want to preview is clumsy.  😕 Your best option is to
+[install Jekyll and the required dependencies](https://help.github.com/articles/using-jekyll-with-pages/#installing-jekyll) on your machine.
 It is recommended to install the [GitHub pages gem](https://github.com/github/pages-gem) which provides you with the exact same versions used by GitHub to compile your site.
+By not doing so you might risk your website not building properly when being pushed to your GitHub repository.

 If you already have Ruby, the install part should be as easy as